- What is corporate tax planning?

 - How Ramp simplifies tax planning

 Corporate tax planning is about making informed choices throughout the year to legally reduce what you owe, keep more cash in your business, and stay on the right side of IRS rules.
-It's not something you do once in April—it's an ongoing practice that directly affects your bottom line.
+It's not something you do once in April.
+It's an ongoing practice that directly affects your bottom line.

 When you save money on taxes, you free up capital to hire, invest in equipment, or expand into new markets.
 And when you plan proactively, you avoid the penalties, surprise bills, and missed opportunities that catch reactive businesses off guard.